 Our research activities include studies of policy, practice and provision to meet a diversity of learner needs as well as research which focuses on specific aspects of disability.
-We also have two dedicated Research centres - Autism Centre for Education and Research (ACER) and the Visual Impairment Centre for Teaching And Research (VICTAR).
+We also have two dedicated Research centres - the Autism Centre for Education and Research (ACER) and the Visual Impairment Centre for Teaching And Research (VICTAR).

 Our research focuses on: